CowWorks/Jquery-Course-Notes/web_development_with_javascript.md

 <br>

-# DOM API: Modificating the DOM Tree
+# DOM API: Modifying the DOM Tree

-### Node Modification:
+### Modifying Nodes:
-- `innerHTML`: Is a property that allows access and modification of the HTML content inside of a node.
+- `innerHTML`: Is a property that allows access and modifying the HTML content inside of a node.
 A string can be assigned to this value in order to modify the content.

-- `style`: Is a property that allows for the modification of a node's style.
+- `style`: Is a property that allows for the modifying a node's style.
 We can use `style.property` to modify a specific property, although you may need to do `style[property]` in cases in which the property has a character like a "-".

 ---